Recognition and Value

 Recognised value does not automatically become spendable value.

-Within LPWS, something may be seen, acknowledged, or recorded before it ever moves toward exchange or Lumen.
+Within LPWS, something may be seen, acknowledged or recorded before it ever moves toward exchange.

 This protects the structure from turning every recognised contribution into an immediate claim.